-B.S., Business Administration with a Major in Health Care Administration
+B.S., Business Management with an Emphasis in Health Care Management

 As health care administration careers and services diversify, demand for business professionals with an enhanced knowledge of healthcare administration is expected to continue to grow.
 This Online Degree in Health Care Administration is unique to Urbana University and is designed to give students a broad-based business perspective along with a concentration of knowledge in health care administration.
 Our faculty are experienced professionals in the areas they teach, and we emphasize small class sizes that foster individual attention and close connections between faculty and students.